djalbat/the-occam-user-manual/getting-started.md

 This was especially evidient in, but by no means restricted to, Internet appcliations.
 Both JavaScript and Node continue to evolve and although both have their detractors, it is safe to say that they will be with us, and in a healthy state, for the foreseeable future.

+## Prerequisite

-It goes without saying then that in order to use Occam you will need to have Node installed on your local machine.
+It almost goes without saying then that in order to use Occam you will need to have Node installed on your local machine.
 In fact, the chances are that it is already installed.
 To check this, run the following command in a terminal or command prompt: